carpentries-incubator/ml4bio-workshop/guide/vocabulary.md

 Decision tree is one such example.
 However, it remains true that training is the process of finding the classifier that minimizes some objective function.
+We also point out that solving the minimization problem is often not trivial.
+Sometimes we can find a <i>good</i> solution in the sense that the cost is low compared to the adjacent solutions, but it may not be the one that leads to the lowest cost.

 #### Validation